Teyras/MT/text/chapters/110_analysis.md

 by the cores is the last level cache, which is shared by all the cores.

 The other approach is illustrated in Figure \ref{taskset-multi}.
-It tries to divide the CPU cores into equally-sized sets where hyperthreading cores always belong to the same set.
+It tries to divide the CPU cores into equally-sized sets where logical cores that belong to the same physical core always belong to the same set.

-The `distribute_workers.sh` script might require adjustments if we try to replicate this experiment on other CPUs with different topologies as it does not attempt to cover all possible CPU configurations.
+The `distribute_workers.sh` script might require adjustments if we try to replicate this experiment on other CPUs with different topologies - in other words, it does not attempt to cover all possible CPU configurations.

 ![Placement of 10 measurements on our CPU cores using the fixed affinity setting policy \label{taskset-naive}](img/stability/cpu-layout-taskset-naive.tex)